RPT-As Mosul battle ends, struggle over Iraq's future intensifies

 "So far we have been accommodating, patient, coordinating to prevent skirmishes or flashes but this is building up."

-(Additional reporting and editing by Stephen Kalin)
+Additional reporting and editing by Stephen Kalin

-ISTANBUL, July 10 Russian Energy Minister Alexander Novak said on Monday that construction of two power plants in Crimea would go ahead.

-ISTANBUL, July 10 Turkey warned Greek Cypriots on Friday not to make a grab for energy reserves around the divided island and President Tayyip Erdogan told oil companies to be careful they did not lose a "friend" by joining in.